BGI-Qingdao/MetaTrass/README.md

 * Notices
 1. extreme-high depth species:

 MetaTrass embedded Supernova as the assembly tool, which gains a longer continuity of genome but takes a longer assembly time compared to other tools.
 If meet the ultra-high depth species, it will fail to assemble because Supernova has a strict monitoring mechanism of input coverage.
-In particular, we recommend using other linked-reads' assemblers, such as cloudSPAdes, to re-assemble these species.
+In particular, we recommend using other linked-reads' assemblers, such as cloudSPAdes, to re-assemble these species or you can use [MetaTrass_lite](https://github.com/QYanwei/MetaTrass_lite)..

 2. barcode with high interspecies shared: